holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/07_conditional_changes/lesson_plan.md

 ## Essential Questions

-- How can I use python to edit images?
+- How can I use Python to edit images?
+- How do I conditionally change the value of individual pixels?

 ## Lesson Plan